flowr-analysis/flowr/wiki/[Linting Rule] Deprecated Functions.md

 <h4 id="Test_Case:_with_defaults">Test Case: with defaults</h4>

-> Using the default linter configuration, a function such as `all_equal` should be marked as deprecated
+> Using the default linter configuration, a function such as `all_equal` should be marked as deprecated.
+		   Nothing attaches dplyr here, so the call may be any `all_equal` and the finding is a guess

 Given the following input: